reserve-protocol/rsd/contracts/README.md

 # Smart Contracts for the Reserve Dollar

-The Reserve Dollar (RSVD) is an [ERC-20][] token.
-RSVD is designed to maintain a stable price on the open market, through issuance and redemption of Reserve Dollars for fiat currency: 1 RSVD per 1 USD.
+The Reserve Dollar (RSD) is an [ERC-20][] token.
+RSD is designed to maintain a stable price on the open market, through issuance and redemption of Reserve Dollars for fiat currency: 1 RSD per 1 USD.

 There are three main smart contracts in `contracts/`: `ReserveDollar`, `ReserveDollarEternalStorage`, and `MintAndBurnAdmin`.